quicwg/qlog/draft-marx-qlog-main-schema.md

 * name: an optional, user-chosen string (e.g., "NETWORK-1", "loadbalancer45",
   "reverseproxy@192.168.1.1", ...)
-* type: one of three values: "SERVER", "CLIENT", "NETWORK".
+* type: one of three values: "server", "client", "network".

-  * CLIENT indicates an endpoint which initiates the connection.
+  * client indicates an endpoint which initiates the connection.
-  * SERVER indicates an endpoint which accepts the connection.
+  * server indicates an endpoint which accepts the connection.
-  * NETWORK indicates an observer in between CLIENT and SERVER.
+  * network indicates an observer in between client and server.
-* flow: one of two values: "CLIENT" or "SERVER".
+* flow: one of two values: "client" or "server".

-  * This field is only required if type is "NETWORK".
+  * This field is only required if type is "network".
-  * CLIENT indicates that this vantage point follows client data flow semantics (a PACKET_TX goes in the direction of the SERVER).
+  * client indicates that this vantage point follows client data flow semantics (a packet_sent goes in the direction of the server).
-  * SERVER indicates that this vantage point follow server data flow semantics (a PACKET_TX goes in the direction of the client).
+  * server indicates that this vantage point follow server data flow semantics (a packet_sent goes in the direction of the client).

 The type field MUST be present.
-The flow field MUST be present if the type field has value "NETWORK".
+The flow field MUST be present if the type field has value "network".
 The name field is optional.

-TODO (see issue 6): "NETWORK" should have a way to indicate what RX and TX mean (is current way enough? maybe identify endpoints by ID or 4-tuple etc.)
+TODO (see issue 6): "network" should have a way to indicate what RX and TX mean (is current way enough? maybe identify endpoints by ID or 4-tuple etc.)